Cores of Ariki-Koike algebras

 \section{Cores and weights for Ariki-Koike algebras}

-In this part, we review the notion of weight for Ariki-Koike algebras as introduced by Fayers in \cite{Fa}.
-To avoid a possible confusion with the notion of weight for the type $A$ affine Kac-Moody algebra, Fayers's weights will be refeered as core-weights in the sequel.
+In this section, we review the notion of weight for Ariki-Koike algebras as introduced by Fayers in \cite{Fa}.
+To avoid a possible confusion with the notion of weight for the type $A$ affine Kac-Moody algebra, Fayers weights will be refereed as core-weights in the sequel.
 We will notably interpret them in the representation theory of the type $A$ affine Kac-Moody algebra.